Cellar Upstairs Folk Club

 Information: e-mail cellarupstairs@aol.com, organiser 020 7281 7700

-Resident Performers: Peta Webb & Ken Hall, Amanda MacLean, Frankie Cleeve, Dave East & Doreen Leighter
+Resident Performers: Peta Webb & Ken Hall, Amanda MacLean, Frankie Cleeve, Dave East & Doreen Leighter, Alison Frosdick

 Floor-performers are always welcome.